-Pond ash is a by-product of the processes in power plants or otherwise, we can say Pond ash is a waste product from coal-based power plants.
+Pond ash is a by-product of the works in power plants.
 It has several applications in civil engineering mainly in the construction sector.
-Pond ash is a valuable additive to cement and concrete, used as structural fill material in place of soil or other mined materials, and so on.
-This blog will go through the basic details, properties, applications and limitations.
+In this blog, we will go through the basic details, properties, applications and limitations.

 Let’s start from scratch.